Tobacco politics: Brazil

+In Brazil, tobacco litigation focuses on three main areas: compensation claims brought by the State, industry challenges to Anvisa regulations, and lawsuits for damages filed by consumers and the Public Prosecutor's Office.

+On May 21, 2019, the Attorney General of the Union filed a lawsuit in the Federal Court of Rio Grande do Sul requesting that manufacturers reimburse the SUS (Brazilian Public Health System) for expenses related to illnesses attributable to smoking.
+The industry also filed several lawsuits challenging Anvisa's regulatory acts, notably RDC No. 14/2012, which restricted additives and established technical parameters for tobacco derivatives.
+A direct action of unconstitutionality (ADI 4874) prompted a preliminary injunction granted by minister Rosa Weber in 2013 and was the subject of a judgment in the Supreme Federal Court, which ruled the action inadmissible.

 Retail sale of e-cigarettes and e-cigarette refills is prohibited.
 Tobacco products are not prohibited.

 Canada

 Canada proposed a plan for their three biggest tobacco companies to pay out $32.5 billion to Canadian provinces, territories, and smokers.
-As of October 18 2024, this plan has not been approved yet.
+As of October 2024, this plan has not been approved yet.
 If approved, the deal would see the three firms — Imperial Tobacco Canada Ltd., JTI-Macdonald Corp. and Rothmans, Benson & Hedges — pay: $24.7 billion to the provinces and territories; $6.6 billion to individuals who experienced defined smoking-related diseases or their survivors; and $1 billion to a new national foundation for research into cancer and other smoking-related diseases.